 When Eclipse opens, go to Help → Install New Software….

-In the Work with field, enter the Liferay IDE update site URL
+In the Work with field, paste in the Liferay IDE update site URL and press Enter.

 Make sure the Liferay IDE features are selected, then click Next.